 The understanding of celiac disease is not very high in the country.
 I did not find people understood what it was in general or in the service industry.
 You will have to get comfortable with not being able to have an in-depth conversation with people at restaurants about celiac disease.

 This is where your good old cooking skills come in handy.
-Once you can make quite meals at home and make big batches of your favourite foods you will be set.
-You can spend less time in the kitchen and eat healthy food.
+Once you easily make meals at home, you can try batch cooking your favourite foods and you will be set.
+You can spend less time in the kitchen and eat healthy, safe food.

-While there is less prevalence of celiac in the Vietnamese population, there are some benefits to their traditional cuisine, for more, keep reading to find out.
+While there is less prevalence of celiac or allergies in the Vietnamese population, there are some benefits to their traditional cuisine, for more, keep reading to find out.

 We flew from Thailand to Vietnam on Air Asia.
 I packed a meal for the flight and happily ate it on the flight even though there were signs everywhere stating that I could not bring outside food onto the plane.